top of page

 How is the CII calculated?

 The CII calculation involves a formula that considers CO2 emissions, cargo-carrying capacity, and distance traveled.
-The formula will be refined with correction factors for different ship types and operational profiles.
+The formula is refined with correction factors for different ship types and operational profiles.
 Clarksons' CII modelling tool aids in assessing and optimizing vessel deployment for enhanced CII ratings.

 For instance, a bulk carrier emits 3,219 tonnes of CO2 over 12,000 nautical miles while carrying 60,000 tons of cargo.
 Its Attained CII would be 4.471.
 With a Required CII of 4.808, based on a 5% reduction, the CII rating for this bulk carrier would be 0.93, categorizing it as grade B.